antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 updates (if you're an app developer) and predict the demand for supported .NET versions (if you're a library developer).

-Thanks to the ability to install .NET Core side-by-side, our experience is that new versions are adopted fairly fast but most of the spike will happen on for LTS releases.
+Thanks to the ability to install .NET Core side-by-side, new versions are adopted fairly fast with LTS versions being the most popular.
 In fact, .NET Core 3.1 was the fasted adopted .NET version ever.

 ![.NET 5 Schedule](net5-schedule.png)